JediMester/HARDN_RELOADED/README.md

   - A robust and secure endpoint management solution designed to simplify and enhance the management of devices in your network.
   - Advanced features for monitoring, securing, and maintaining endpoints efficiently.
   - `STIG` COMPLIANCE to align with the [Security Technical Information Guides](https://public.cyber.mil/stigs/) provided by the [DOD Cyber Exchange](https://public.cyber.mil/).
+  - Rollback capability.
+  - 4 different presets based on your needs and use cases.

 **Main features** (as stated in the original project's README):